5 Advantages of Software License Optimization That Go Beyond Cost

 - Does the business plan to move this piece of the IT ecosystem to the cloud in the long or short term?

-Here are some software license optimization tips to consider:
+Here are some additional software license optimization tips:

-Develop and analyze scenarios.
-There are many ways to configure your future state to (1) meet your usage rights needs, (2) optimize license and support/maintenance costs, (3) build in future flexibility and (4) avoid unexpected costs.
+- Develop and analyze scenarios.
+There are many ways to configure your future state to (1) meet your usage rights requirements, (2) optimize license and support/maintenance costs, (3) build in future flexibility, and (4) avoid unexpected costs.
 Build models for various scenarios – each of which will have pros and cons.
 This exercise will help you make the best decisions for the business.

-Beware of the grey areas surrounding compliance.
+- Beware of the grey areas surrounding compliance.
 Just because you’ve read your vendor agreements and usage rights documents doesn’t mean you have full understanding of that vendor’s licensing and compliance requirements.
 This is an area where expert assistance is not just valuable – it’s critical.
-Don’t wait until an audit to clear up any confusion.
+Don’t wait for an external audit to clear up any confusion.